How to Make A Creamy Mushroom Soup

 Milk - I used coconut milk because I think it is healthier for me, and with my recent bypass surgery, I'm looking for all the advantages I can get.
 You could also try using regular milk, half and a half or even cream if you want an even richer flavor but with a lot more calories.

 - Heat a medium to large soup pot over medium heat.
 When hot, add oil and let it heat up but don't let it smoke.

 - Add onion and saute for 2 -3 minutes.
 Add garlic and continue cooking for 1 - 2 minutes until it starts to brown and becomes fragrant.

-- Add the mushrooms plus the nutmeg and cook for 4 - 5 minutes until the mushrooms release their liquids and start to soften.
+- Add the mushrooms plus the nutmeg and cook for 4 - 5 minutes until they release their liquids and soften.

 - Add the coconut milk and cook for an additional 5 - 10 minutes.

-- Using an immersion blender, puree the mushrooms and the rest of the ingredients right in the pot.
-If you don't have an immersion blender, use a blender or food processor.
-Using an immersion blender just makes the job a little easier and less cleanup.
+- Using an immersion blender, puree the mushrooms and the rest of the ingredients in the pot.
+Use a blender or food processor if you don't have an immersion blender.
+Using an immersion blender makes the job a little easier and less cleanup.

 - Taste, adjust seasoning with white pepper and salt to taste.